Celiac disease sounds really serious. How can I control it?

 Celiac disease is serious.
-Fortunately you can control celiac disease by following a gluten-free diet, meaning you don’t eat any gluten.
+Fortunately you can control celiac disease by following a gluten-free diet, meaning you don’t eat any gluten for the rest of your life.
 By following the right diet, you can reverse the damage caused by celiac disease and you'll feel better.
 But if you "cheat" on your diet, the damage will come back, even if you don't feel sick right away.

-People who follow a gluten-free diet usually avoid all foods that contain wheat, barley and rye products, including many breads, pastas, cereals and processed foods, Some people also choose to avoid oats because some oat products may be contaminated with wheat gluten, Gluten also is sometimes used in medicines, so be sure to talk to your doctor or pharmacist before taking a new medicine.
+People who follow a gluten-free diet avoid all foods that contain wheat, barley, rye, spelt, and triticale products, including many breads, pastas, cereals and processed foods.
+Rice, corn, oats, quinoa, buckwheat, and millet do not contain gluten.
+Some people choose to avoid oats because some oat products can be contaminated with wheat gluten.
+Gluten also is sometimes used in medicines, so be sure to talk to your doctor or pharmacist before taking a new medicine.

 Learning to be gluten-free may be difficult at first.
 It will take time for you and your family to learn how to avoid gluten.
 You’ll have to learn to read ingredient labels and identify the foods that contain gluten.
 You’ll have to be careful when you buy foods at the grocery store, or when you eat out.
 You’ll probably have to learn some new cooking recipes.
-For help, contact one of the celiac support groups listed below.
+For help, contact one a celiac support group.
 These groups are excellent sources of information and advice.
 They’ll help you find gluten-free foods and good recipes, and can give you tips on successfully living with celiac disease.

 What resources are there for people with celiac disease?